Skip to main content

 Hard Disk Drive (HDD)

 A hard disk drive (HDD) is a non-volatile data storage device.
 An HDD includes two main elements; a spinning circular magnetic platter and an actuator arm that moves across the platter to read and write data.
-HDDs are slower than SSDs and NVMe drives, but are typically less expensive and have higher storage capacities.
+HDDs are slower than NVMe drives, but are typically less expensive and have higher storage capacities.

 Identity provider (IdP)